-Overall the separation of data from control might contradict some of the principles of PI such as the autonomy of PI containers (i.e. where data and control decisions are decentralized and assigned to the PI container itself, rather than to some central controller).
+Overall, the separation of data from control might contradict some of the principles of PI such as the autonomy of PI containers (i.e. where data and control decisions are decentralized and assigned to the PI container itself, rather than to some central controller) end yet some principles are indeed used through the use of AWS Cloud Platform.